Cognitive Behavioral Therapy

 What Is Cognitive Behavioral Therapy?

 Cognitive Behavioral Therapy (CBT) for addiction is a popular treatment for substance use disorders and mental health disorders.
 It is a type of psychotherapy that stresses the significance of how our considerations and feelings influence our conduct.
-Individuals are approached to concentrate on their contemplations, convictions, and mentalities and see how these identify with dangerous practices.
+Individuals are asked to concentrate on their thoughts, convictions, and mentalities and see how these relate to dangerous practices.
 By working through this procedure, an individual can learn positive coping skills to manage troublesome feelings and life circumstances.

 How CBT Works